chrisfarnham/seefarblog/_sections/Adif_Python_Analysis.md

 ### Installing the adif-io library

 You should be using Python 3.
-I recommend you create a virtual environment (e.g., with `pyenv`).
+I recommend you create a virtual environment (e.g., with `pyenv`) to write and manage your scripts and dependencies.

 ```bash
 pip install adif-io